kallyas/coding-challenges/README.md

-# leet code challenges
+# Coding challenges
-A collection of attempted leet code challenges
+A collection of attempted leet code challenges from
+- leet code
+- hackerrank
+- code wars